sulqadari/FunOS/README.md

 heads and tails of the lists.
 The maximum number of lists are each known at compile time and a process can only appear on one list at a given time.

+					5 Scheduling and context switching
+Context switching consists of:
+	- stop current process;
+	- save enough info (to be able to restart from);
+	- choose another process to run;
+	- relinquish control to the new process;

+Process Table - a structure that keeps all info about processes.
+Only one entry
+				in the table corresponds to an active process at the given moment.
+				This table has fixed size.

+Scheduler - an entity that implements the policy for selecing a process among those
+			that are eligible to use the processor.
+At any time, the highest priority eligible process is executing.
+Among processes with equal priority, scheduling is round-robin.

+The scheduler is merely a function the current process calls to pass over processor to another one.
+If the current process shouldn't remain ready, before calling scheduler its 'state' field must be set to the desired next state.
+The function reschedule() treats the READY list both as priority queue, when inserts the current process into it, and as FIFO list when fetches the next process with the highest priority.

+Deferred rescheduling is provided for situations where the OS must make multiple processes eligible to use the processor before allowing any to run.
+Consider example when two or more processes with the highest priority are waiting for a timer.
+When timer expires, the current process will pass processor over to the first one he have fetched from the PR_RECTIM list, which in turn proceed to performing its computation immediately, leaving the second one on the PR_RECTIM list waiting for it.
+The worst case might be when the second process had higher priority.
+To avoid such a situation, deferred rescheduling guarantees that no one acquire processor until after all processes that asked for deferring, canceled their requiest.

+At any point in time at least one process must execute.
+To maintain this invariant Xinu holds an extra process, called the 'NULL PROCESS' when the system boots.
+The scheduler switches to the null process only when no other process is ready to run.

+The most frequent operations are removing a process from the READY list and moving the current one onto that list.
+Many other functions need to make a process eligible for processor service.
+This frequent task is performed by function sched_ready().

+					6 More process management